Sammuel21/pridav-music-project/README.md

 - Popularity is evenly distributed throughout keys and modes.
 <!-- keymode popularity mean plot-->
 ![Popularity by Key and Mode](Prod/Images/eda/eda92.png)
-- Most prevalent time signature is 4/4 (common time) and other time signatures have negligable counts in comparison, which could imply this column would have little to no effect on predicting popularity.
+- Most prevalent time signature is 4/4 (common time) and other time signatures have negligible counts in comparison, which could imply this column would have little to no effect on predicting popularity.

 **Correlation analysis**